princebansal7/Concept-Programs/README.md

       4. Not InPlace ALgo but Variants like Block merge sort algo take SC:O(1) and TC: O(N(logN))
       5. Well suited for External Sorting
       6. Quick Sort outforms Merge sort in case of Arrays
       Preq: You should know How Merge Two Sorted Arrays.
-[Codes in TCS NQT / DSA OOP folders]

 </details>
 </blockquote>